Vivek-4142/car-rental-system/README.md

-Step 1- Install the nodemodules by typing npm install in server Step 2- Install the nodemodules by typing npm install in client side Step 3- Do npm start in server side to start the connection,after the connection is successfully established go to next step Step 4-Do npm start in client side to start the app Step 5-The application runs on http://localhost:3000/ Step 6-Backend can be seen https://www.mongodb.com/cloud by entering the registered email id and password
+Step 1- Install the nodemodules by typing npm install in server

+Step 2- Install the nodemodules by typing npm install in client side

+Step 3- Do npm start in server side to start the connection,after the connection is successfully established go to next step

+Step 4-Do npm start in client side to start the app

+Step 5-The application runs on localhost

+Step 6-Backend can be seen https://www.mongodb.com/cloud by entering the registered email id and password